Azure Hands-On Lab - Patch and upgrade an AKS Cluster

 Apply patch updates to the AKS cluster using the

-📌Note: It's possible to apply upgrades only to the control plane in the AKS cluster or only to the nodes in the AKS cluster by including the optional parameters
+az aks upgradecommand and replace[next-patch-version]with the next patch version from the previous section.az aks upgrade -n $CLUSTERNAME -g $RG --no-wait -k [next-patch-version]📌Note: It's possible to apply upgrades only to the control plane in the AKS cluster or only to the nodes in the AKS cluster by including the optional parameters

-when running the upgrade command.
+--control-plane-onlyor--node-image-onlywhen running the upgrade command.
 If the optional parameters aren't included, both the control plane and nodes in the AKS cluster are upgraded.Confirm the patch upgrade using the

-command.az aks show -n $CLUSTERNAME -g $RG -o table
+az aks showcommand.az aks show -n $CLUSTERNAME -g $RG -o table

 📝Upgrade to the next minor version